harishkumarchandra/Traffic-Sign-Classification/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the 3rd code cell of the IPython notebook.

 My submission contains a grid of images which includes randomly choosen images from 6 traffic sign types, 16 images for each type.